Prepare your perennials in the fall with these essential tips to get the most out of your flowers in the spring.

 From cutting back, dividing, mulching, and transplanting existing plants to planting new ones.
 These steps will help enhance your garden’s beauty and provide shelter for wildlife.

-Here’s a look at which perennials fall under which category, the best time, and how to cut back perennials.
+Here’s a look at which perennials to trim, the best time, and how to cut them back.

 What You Should Do With Your Perennials In The Fall